Entertainment’s impact on shopping behavior in small city malls

 https://doi.org/10.61688/jev.v3i2.170Abstract

 This qualitative study delves into the intricate relationship between entertainment amenities and shopping behavior within small city malls, focusing on the context of Semenyih, Selangor.
-Small city malls are uniquely positioned within their local economies, facing challenges such as competition from local businesses and the imperative to tailor their offerings to the diverse preferences of their clientele.
 This research aims to provide valuable insights for mall managers and retailers seeking to adapt to the evolving needs and behaviors of consumers in these smaller urban centers.

 The research questions guiding this inquiry revolve around understanding the various roles that entertainment offerings play in shaping shopping behaviors, uncovering the specific challenges encountered by mall managers and retailers in adapting to these changes, and proposing future strategies to enhance the overall shopping experience for local communities.